 Learners who are familiar with Flash-based e-learning courses might be aware of this problem – where the course does not run on browsers such as IE or Firefox.
 This is because Flash requires a third-party browser plugin to be installed.
 Unlike Flash which requires a Flash player, HTML5 does not require any additional plugins to display e-learning content across various browsers.

-4. Supports the Offline Access of Learning Resources
+4. Convert Flash to HTML5 to Support Offline Access of Learning Resources

 Offline learning might be required in the following scenarios: